AaravLonkar/EaglerServer/README.md

 # EaglerServer
-a eaglecraft server i made
+a eaglecraft server i made, thanks for playing!

+to play, click the latest release on the right side of your screen